Ajmal Kasab: Execution

 Though reportedly nervous in the final minutes before his execution, Kasab remained quiet and offered prayers, with his last words being "Allah kasam maaf karna.
 Aisi galthi dobara nahi hogi (I swear by Allah, please forgive me.
-I won't make such a mistake again)".
+I won't make such a mistake again)", and asked about his last wishes, Kasab said, "Gharwalon ko milna hai (I want to meet my family)".
 He was hanged on 21 November 2012 at 7:30 a.m. (local time), according to an announcement by Home Minister Shinde.
 Kasab's execution by the Maharashtra government happened barely two weeks after President Pranab Mukherjee rejected his mercy petition on 5 November, and 5 days before the 4th anniversary of the terror attack.

-After the government contemplated burial at sea, the decision was finally made to bury Kasab at Yerwada Jail.
+After the execution, the government contemplated burial at sea, similar to Osama Bin Laden after he was killed in May 2011 by US Navy SEALs and buried at sea, but the decision was finally made to bury Kasab at Yerwada Jail.
 Following his execution, Kasab's body was given to a maulvi for burial in accordance with Islamic rites.
 Ansar Burney, a human rights activist in Pakistan, later offered to help repatriate Kasab's body to Pakistan citing humanitarian reasons.
 The Indian government stated it would consider a formal application if offered.
 Shinde later stated that Kasab's body was buried in India because Pakistan had refused to claim it.